WontJump/minima/README.md

 - so the nav bar is now broken (its only got the about page and theres a new site title as a home page link) I think this is because the config yaml file was empty and I've entered some basic settings
 - also for some reason the header color variable wasn't working so I've just defined it within the layout scss file for a quick work around.
 - added a logo to the footer
+- now more committee members appear on each line but I'm not sure how this looks on small screens

 # Todo